SantoshSrinivas79/meteor-cdn/README.md

 Google Chrome and several other mainstream browsers prevent webfonts being loaded from via CORS, unless the [Strict-Transport-Security  header](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security) is set correctly.
 This package automatically adds the correct CORS and STS headers to webfont files to prevent this issue.
 When setting up Cloudfront or CloudFlare you should whitelist the Origin and Strict-Transport-Security headers.

 ### Proper 404 handling (beta)
 Meteor currently uses the 200 response code for every request, regardless of whether the route or static resource exists.
-This can cause the CDN to cache error messages for static resources. `nitrolabs:cdn` fixes this problem by:
+This can cause the CDN to cache error messages for static resources. `thebakery:cdn` fixes this problem by:
 * Only allowing static resources to be served at the CDN_URL
 * Returning a proper 404 for any missing static resources